 The modern CNN-based computer vision models offer state-of-the-art capabilities but have some overhead.
 A modern ML application requires robust data pipelines, efficient model implementation, and constant evaluation, all of which can be overwhelming to implement.

-Viso.ai provides a no-code end-to-end platform for creating and deploying CV applications.
+Viso.ai provides an end-to-end platform for creating and deploying CV applications.
 We offer a vast library of vision-related models with applications across various industries.
 We also offer data management and annotation solutions for custom training.

 Book a demo to learn more about the Viso suite.